Emblaze/the-unix-workbench/the_unix_workbench.md

 #### Logical operators: && ( AND ), || ( OR )

 **In a series of programs joined together by AND operators, any programs to the right of a program that has a non-zero exit status is not executed.**

 **Commands on the right hand side of || are only executed if the command on the left hand side fails and therefore has an exit status other than 0.**

 You can combine AND and OR operators in commands, which are evaluated from left to right.

 By combining AND and OR operators you can precisely control the conditions for when certain commands should be executed.

-### **Conditional expressions - \[\[ expression \]\]**
+### **Conditional expressions: \[\[ expression \]\]**

 #### Notion of conditional expression

 Enabling your Bash script to make decisions is extremely useful.

 Conditional execution allows you to control the circumstances where certain programs are executed based on whether those programs succeed or fail, but you can also construct conditional expressions which are logical statements that are either equivalent to true or false.

 Conditional expressions either compare two values, or they ask a question about one value.
 Conditional expressions are always between double brackets (\[\[ ]]), and they either use logical flags or logical operators.

 **Tip to quickly look at the resulting value of a logical expression:**

-    [\[ 4 -gt 3 ]] && echo t || echo f
+    [[ 4 -gt 3 ]] && echo t || echo f
-    [\[ 3 -gt 4 ]] && echo t || echo f
+    [[ 3 -gt 4 ]] && echo t || echo f

 #### Binary logical expression vs. Unary logical expressions